Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 <li><p><b>T</b> − The generic type parameter passed to generic method.
 It can take any Object.</p></li>
 </ul>

-The T is a type parameter passed to the generic class Box and should be subtype of Number class and must implments Comparable interface.
+The T is a type parameter passed to the generic class Box and should be subtype of Number class and must implements Comparable interface.
 In case a class is passed as bound, it should be passed first before interface otherwise compile time error will occur.

 **Calling eg.:**
 ```java